Corporate & Individual Donation Allowed

 Bond funds can’t be used to pay for unrelated regular operating costs such as salaries, supplies, utilities, etc.

-Lamar CISD had a bond in 2017 and 2020, why is the District holding another bond election?
+Lamar CISD had a bond in 2017, 2020, and 2022, why is the District holding another bond election?

 If approved, what will the impact be on senior citizens within the district?